 Our verdict

-100% recommendation!
-If you want to see wildlife Erindi is really the place to go to.
+100% recommendation if you’re a safari beginner.
+It’s affordable and the landscape is stunning.
+If you want to see wildlife in Namibia and especially if you’re into photography Erindi is really the place to go to.
 Make it 3 or 4 nights and definitely go on morning & afternoon game drives every day of your stay.
-The best thing is that Erindi comes with many other perks than just the wildlife.

 🛏️ Hotel: Old Traders Lodge at Erindi Game Reserve (here’s our full lodge review)